charlynebuerki/data-visualization-project-2021-cam/README.md

 #### Reviews

 Reviews can represent Airbnb activity since users will typically review a listing they stayed at shortly after their stay.
-In this part, we inform ourselves of the overal trends of Airbnb activity within the three regions, limiting ourselves to the top 10 most-reviewed listings, since these are the most pertinent.
+In this part, we inform ourselves of the overall trends of Airbnb activity within the three regions, limiting ourselves to the top 10 most-reviewed listings, since these are the most pertinent.

 Airbnb Activity :
 From the figure we see the following, noting that in blue important COVID milestones are highlighted: